andywhite37/blog/content/blog/2019-11-01-a-laymans-guide-to-functors-in-reasonml.md

 `voidLeft` is a function that takes a functor of `'a` and a `'b` value, and just sticks the `'b` value in the functor regardless of what `'a` value is in there. `$>` is the operator version of `voidLeft`.
-You can think of the operator as doing what looks like a `<$>`/`map`, but it's just pointint at the value it's going to use to replace all the values of the functor.
-`voidLeft` is not a great name for this as it's not voiding like `void` does, but rather putting a fixed value in, but oh well.
+You can think of the operator as doing what looks like - half of a `<$>`/`map`, but it's just pointing at the value it's going to use to replace all the values of the functor. `voidLeft` is not a great name for this as it's not voiding like `void` does, but rather putting a fixed value in, but oh well.

 ```ocaml
 let hi3Times: list(string) = [1, 2 ,3] $> "hi";
 ```

-`voidRight` is the same as `voidLeft` but with the args flipped. `<$` is the operator version of this - you can think of `<$` similarly to `$>`.
+`voidRight` is the same as `voidLeft` but with the args flipped. `<$` is the operator version of this - you can think of `<$` similarly to `$>` - the arguments are just in the opposite order (i.e. "flipped").

 ```ocaml
 let hi3Times: list(string) = "hi" <$ [1, 2 ,3];